fr0stnk/Hardhat-examples/README.md

 - `HelloWorld`: A simple contract that stores a greeting and allows it to be changed.
 - `Lock`: A time-locked contract that only allows withdrawals after a certain date.
-- `MultiSigExample`: A contract to demonstrate multi-signature wallet transactions.
 - `MyGovernor`: A governance contract based on OpenZeppelin's Governor contract.
 - `VotingToken`: An ERC20 token that supports voting with additional extensions.
+- `MultiSig`: A contract that enables multi-signature transaction approval for increased security and control, requiring multiple signatures from confirmed owners before executing transactions.

 ## Getting Started